 Following two years of disruption caused by the Covid-19 pandemic, the approaching summer months are expected to be incredibly busy as people are desperate to spend some time away to bask in some sunshine abroad.

-Liverpool John Lennon Airport is renowned as one of the better airports in the UK, often dubbed as one of the more stress-free flying experiences - having only recorded two flight cancellations in the last week.
+Liverpool John Lennon Airport is renowned as one of the better airports in the UK, often dubbed as one of the more stress-free flying experiences - having only recorded two flight cancellations in the last two weeks.

 So ahead of your journey - and to lower any levels of worry or stress - LiverpoolWorld has compiled a list of everything you need to know, such as why flights are getting cancelled, a list of each flight cancelled to or from Liverpool Airport and how to get a refund.